walu/wgf/README-en.md

 Hello,[wgf](<http://github.com/walu/wgf>) is a framework based on [Golang](<golang.org>).
 Objective is to provide a unified programming environment as possible, improve work efficiency.

-Currently, wgf has completed support for http, cli, socket, websocket which socket, websocket is still relatively junior.
+Currently, wgf has completed support for http, cli, socket, websocket.

 wgf based extension mechanism, itself embedded httpparam, bi-directional routing, dynamic templates and other extensions will be introduced one by one in this document.